 Write a great lead.

-The opening line for the sales letter of the Biblical Archaeology Review is, “Travel back in time to experience the people, places and artifacts of the ancient Biblical world without leaving your chair.”
+“Travel back in time to experience the people, places and artifacts of the ancient Biblical world without leaving your chair.”
 Doesn’t that sound like a nice headline for a salesletter for a magazine like Biblical Archaeology Review?

 Make sure your landing page contains an interesting, engaging, believable story told by someone your audience can relate to and appreciate.